Effective Radius of a Discrete Moving Polymer: Introduction

 To the best of the author's knowledge, Mueller and Neuman \cite{mueller2022scaling} were the first to rigorously analyze the scaling behavior of a dynamically evolving and weakly self-avoiding polymer that incorporates time as a variable.
 In reality, even when the underlying model is continuous, we typically observe it only at discrete points in space or time.
 While discretizing continuous models is standard in both theoretical and practical settings, such discretizations require careful treatment.
 Verifying that the discrete model preserves the expected scaling behavior thus requires new techniques and careful analysis.
 The goal of this paper is to study a discrete-time and discrete-space version of the polymer model in one dimension under suitable assumptions.

 We now consider the following discretized model:

 which describes the temporal evolution of the function $u(t,n)$ under a discrete Laplacian operator perturbed by a standard Gaussian random variable $\xi(t,n)$.
 To ensure convergence and stability of the numerical scheme, we set the diffusion coefficient to $\kappa = \frac{1}{2}$.
 Without loss of generality, the analysis is restricted to grid points within the domain $[0,T]\times[0,J-1]$, corresponding to the index sets $\mathcal{T}:=\{0,1,...,T\}$ and $\mathcal{J}:=\{0,1,...,J-1\}$ for $T,J\in\Z^+$.
-Here $u_0$ is a bounded and continuous initial profile.
+Here $u_0$ is the initial profile bounded uniformly in $J$.
 In the absence of external interactions, we assume the noise variables are independent and characterized by the following moments:

 where $\delta$ denotes the Kronecker delta.
 Since the endpoints of the polymer are not fixed, we impose discrete Neumann boundary conditions at the hypothetical beads $u(\cdot,-1)$ and $u(\cdot,J)$: